rbturnbull/orthoflow/docs/workflow_dev.md

     - first align the protein (amino acid) file with MAFFT
     - then use translatorX (http://161.111.161.41/cgi-bin/translatorx_vLocal.pl) to align the CDS using the amino acid file as a template
+    - I wrote a snakemake rule for the MAFFT step: mafft_aa.
+    - this will need to be updated to point to the right input and output directories
+    - TranslatorX still to be implemented
+    - At the end, the sequence IDs need to be trimmed down to contain just the taxon identifier and produce clean output for the next stages.
+I wrote "ext_scripts/seqID_taxon_only.pl" to do this and added a rule for this.
+We probably want this running in a conda environment to be safe but I haven't done that.
-    - retain output files of both AA and NT, important intermediary output
+    - Retain output files of both AA and NT, important intermediary output

 8. Filtering

     - TBD
+    - to be considered an optional step
     - the output files again exist as AA and NT, and are important intermediary output

 ## Gene tree module